Osama-Yousef/Code-201-reading-notes/class-02.md

 * By enclosing words in the tags <i> and </i> we can make characters appear italic(such as technical terms, names of ships, foreign words, thoughts, or other terms that would usually be italicized

 * The <sup>  element is used to contain characters that should be superscript such as the suffixes of dates or mathematical concepts like raising a number to a power such as 22.such as (4<sup>th</sup> )

-* <sub> : The <sub> element is used to contain characters that should be subscript.
+* The <sub> element is used to contain characters that should be subscript.
 It is commonly used with foot notes or chemical formulas such as H20.such as( CO<sub>2</sub> )

 * white space collapsing : When the browser comes across two or more spaces next to each other, it only displays one space.
 Similarly if it comes across a line break, it treats that as a single space too.(so if there is two or more spaces between the words in the <p></p> tag so the browser will display just one space)